 Now the best part we let them eat it.

-We had a Girl Scout ceremony a couple weeks after the Wizard of Oz party; the two girls that were Ambassadors, Dorothy and Glenda at the party ran the whole program.
-One of the other Girl Scout leaders in my troop is a great artist so she drew Emerald City on a large mural and she took a roll of yellow plastic and drew bricks on it.
-We rolled out the yellow brick road and the girls walked down the road to get to Oz. escorted by Dorothy, the bridging Girl Scout had to walk across a bridge to get to Emerald City.
+We had a GS ceremony a couple weeks after the Wizard of Oz party; the two girls that were Ambassadors, Dorothy and Glenda at the party ran the whole program.
+One of the other troop leaders is a great artist so she drew Emerald City on a large mural and she took a roll of yellow plastic and drew bricks on it.
+We rolled out the yellow brick road and the girls walked down the road to get to Oz. escorted by Dorothy, the bridging girl had to walk across a bridge to get to Emerald City.
 The leader of the group was Oz so they did the pinning; the brownies that bridge went to the pond in emerald city.
 The girls each received a bridging certificate just like the scarecrow received and a basket that contained a heart sticker (Tin Man Heart), dog bone candy (Toto), a metal with their awards pinned on it (Lion Courage).